-Nine Midwestern state DOT's have been working together since 1996 to develop a 3,000 mile high-speed rail system for the region.
-When this plan is fully implemented, passenger rail service will be dramatically increased and trip times significantly decreased.
-Chicago will serve as the hub of the system.
-About 90 percent of the Midwest's population will be within a one hour car ride to a Midwest Regional Rail System station and/or 30 minutes of a feeder bus station.
+In 1996, nine Midwestern state DOTs began working together to develop a 3,000-mile regional high-speed passenger rail system.
+When fully implemented, the Midwest Regional Rail Initiative (MWRRI) plan will dramatically increase passenger rail service and significantly decrease trip times.
+With Chicago serving as the system’s hub, about 90 percent of the Midwest's population will be within a one-hour car ride to a Midwest Regional Rail System station and/or 30 minutes of a feeder bus station.

-In 2007, the MWRRI updated its economic analysis of the benefits that the fully implemented plan would bring to the region.
-The new projections found a benefit-to-cost ratio of 1.8 ($1.80 in return for every dollar invested), one of the highest for any regional system in the U.S. In addition to generating $23 billion in overall benefits, the system would generate nearly 58,000 permanent new jobs and $5.3 billion of increased earnings over the construction period.
+In 2007, the MWRRI updated its economic benefits analysis.
+The new projections found a benefit-to-cost ratio of 1.8 ($1.80 in return for every dollar invested) – one of the highest for any regional system in the U.S. In addition to generating $23 billion in overall benefits, full build out of the Midwest Regional Rail System will generate nearly 58,000 permanent new jobs and $5.3 billion of increased earnings over the construction period.

 Economic Impacts of the Midwest Regional Rail System (2007)